sgrumley/forselect/README.md

 # Go Channel Select Linter
 ## Overview
 This is a simple custom Go linter designed to detect specific usage of the select statement inside a for loop, where channels are received without checking if the channel is closed.
+A receive [operation](https://go.dev/ref/spec#Receive_operator) on a closed channel can always proceed immediately, yielding the element type's zero value after any previously sent values have been received.
 The linter raises a warning when the following pattern is found:

 go
 ```go